lidofinance/lido-dao/e2e/test/e2e-scenario.md

 ✅Waiting for the validator to receive a reward ~30 sec

-✅Check that the users balances in stEthToken changed and cStEthToken
+✅Check that the users balances in stEthToken changed and cStEthToken stay the same

 ✅Convert cstEthToken back to stEthToken

 X Reproduce penalties and check that the users balances changed correctly due to mint/burn of token

 ✅Change withdrawal credentials

 ✅Check that unused signing keys removed from nodeOperators due to changed withdrawal credentials

+✅Set full nodeOperator permissions to nodeOperator4

+✅Add nodeOperator4 and add signing keys

 ✅Check the correctness of nodeOperator4